isomerpages/moe-northshorepri/_departments/Mathematics.md

 * Math Day Out!

 ![](/images/math%202.jpg)
-Students demonstrate their creativity by creating and playing games through the activities in Project H.E.L.M.
+Primary 1 and Primary 2 students demonstrate their creativity by creating and playing games through the activities in Project H.E.L.M.

 * **Math  UPS<sup>2</sup> Approach to Problem Solving**
 Problem solving is an essential component in the teaching and learning of Mathematics.
 Students will be introduced to the Math UPS<sup>2</sup> and encouraged to use varied strategies to solve problems, to seek alternative solutions to problems and to create, formulate or extend problems.